Skip to main content

 Please note that it may not be possible to secure a place at your first preference setting if more children apply to a setting than there are places available.
 It is therefore important to list as many settings as possible (that you are willing to send your child to) on your application.

-The admissions criteria for all pre-school settings in Northern Ireland is published on the Education Authority website.
+The admissions criteria for all pre-school settings in Northern Ireland will be published on the EA website in December 2025 for the 2026/27 admissions process.

-If additional information is required or you have any difficulty when making an application, or you need to apply in another format, you can contact the Education Authority admissions helpdesk on:
+If additional information is required or you have any difficulty when making an application, or you need to apply in another format, you can contact the EA admissions helpdesk on:

 028 9047 1077